 Students have become involved in teaching CCD classes, doing pro-life work, helping with homeless people, and attending prayer and Sunday worship services.

 The University does not offer a meal plan, so students are responsible for their own meals.
-Each apartment has its own kitchen, washer, and dryer.
-Students carpool, walk, or ride bicycles to class.
+Students walk or ride bicycles to class.

 Alcohol is not permitted on campus or in apartments, and the University encourages chastity by teaching scripture and writings of St. Francis de Sales.
 There are weekly get-togethers to talk about spiritual life, including chastity.
 Student dress can vary with some wearing t-shirts, sandals, and flip-flops, but in theology classes men are expected to wear collared shirts.